MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-decompose-anomaliesfunction.md

 ---
 # series_decompose_anomalies()

-Anomaly Detection based on series decomposition (refer to [series_decompose()](series-decomposefunction.md))
+Anomaly Detection based on series decomposition.
+For more information, see [series_decompose()](series-decomposefunction.md).

-Takes an expression containing a series (dynamic numerical array) as input and extract anomalous points with scores.
+The function takes an expression containing a series (dynamic numerical array) as input, and extracts anomalous points with scores.

 **Syntax**